siruguri/railsschool-catchup-ruby/level1/v2/course_content/object_oriented.md

 The idea of object-oriented (or "OO") programming is to focus on data
 - that's what the "object" in OO refers to.

+There are two key ideas that you have to wrap your head around - that methods are attached to data, rather than data being "fed" to methods, and that all pieces of data must belong to a category, aka _type_, aka _class_.

-## Methods In OO
+## Attached Methods in OO

 In OO, methods are "attached" to objects.
 The idea is that a function doesn't float around on its own, it's instead always "owned" by a specific piece of data, and it operates on the piece of data it's attached to, or owned by.

 Remember we said that methods take arguments or inputs.
 In OO, all methods receive at least one argument, which is the object that the method is attached to.
+This argument is available to every method as the variable `self`.
 You can supply more arguments using the usual notation as well, but either way, the object is available to the method.

-## You've Got A Type
+## Determining Type

 The other main idea in OO is that any piece of data has a type, which in OO programming is usually called the _class_ of that piece of